Article I Offices

 2.)
 The Election Chairperson may not be considered a candidate for election to any office in the election for which they serve as Election Chairperson.

 3.)
-With approval by the Board of Directors, the Election Chairperson shall enlist the assistance of at least 2 other members in good standing, who are not candidates for any WPAG office, to assist in a smooth, fair, and efficient election process.
+With approval by the Board of Directors, the Election Chairperson shall enlist the assistance of at least two (2) other members in good standing, who are not candidates for any WPAG office, to assist in counting ballots and to ensure a smooth, fair, and efficient election process.

 4.)
 Nominations for each position will be acted upon and voted on separately.